AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/11-modeling.md

 In **Antares\_Simulator**, the "elementary" optimization problem resulting from this approach is that of the minimization of the overall system operation cost over a week, taking into account all proportional and non-proportional generation costs, as well as transmission charges and "external" costs such as that of the unsupplied energy (generation shortage) or, conversely, that of the spilled energy (generation excess).

 In this light, carrying out generation adequacy studies or transmission projects studies means formulating and solving a series of a great many week-long operation problems (one for each week of each Monte-Carlo year ), assumed to be independent.
-This generic optimization problem will be further denoted \\(\mathcal{P}^k\\), where \\(k\\) is an index encompassing all weeks of all Monte-Carlo years.
+This generic optimization problem will be further denoted $\mathcal{P}^k$, where $k$ is an index encompassing all weeks of all Monte-Carlo years.

 Note that this independency assumption may sometimes be too lax, because in many contexts weekly problems are actually coupled to some degree, as a result of energy constraints (management of reservoir-type hydro resources, refueling of nuclear power plants, etc.).
 When appropriate, these effects are therefore dealt with before the actual decomposition in weekly problems takes place, this being done[^3] either of the following way (depending on simulation options):

 1. Use of an economic signal (typically, a shadow "water value") yielded by an external preliminary stochastic dynamic programming optimization of the use of energy-constrained resources.
 2. Use of heuristics that provide an assessment of the relevant energy credits that should be used for each period, fitted so as to accommodate with sufficient versatility different operational rules.

 Quite different is the situation that prevails in expansion studies, in which weekly problems cannot at all be separated from a formal standpoint, because new assets should be paid for all year-long, regardless of the fact that they are used or not during such or such week : the generic expansion problem encompasses therefore all the weeks of all the Monte-Carlo years at the same time.
-It will be further denoted \\(\mathcal{P}\\).
+It will be further denoted $\mathcal{P}$.

 The next sections of this document develop the following subjects: